One of the tops questions when it comes to cruising is how much money to bring.

 1. Paying for Onboard Activities

 Every time you buy a poolside cocktail, a shore excursion from the activities desk, a souvenir from the shop, or play the slots in the casino, or even doing sports betting, the charges will go straight on your credit card.
-It’s that easy.
+It’s that easy, actually if you love gambling games make sure you check out how online poker tables from Pkv Games works.
 Of course, this also has its disadvantages.
 It’s easy to lose track of your spending and end up with a hefty bill at the end of your cruise.
 A great way to prevent any unexpected surprises is to ask guest services for a breakdown of your charges every day or two if the cruise line doesn’t offer an app that lets you see for yourself.

 Pro Tip: It’s easy to get carried away treating yourself to a few extras when you’re on vacation.
 Set yourself a daily allowance and do your best to stick to it!